traderjoe-xyz/joe-docs/versioned_docs/version-V3/concepts/fees.md

 Token Mill allows you to customize the allocation of fees among various beneficiaries.

 There are four beneficiaries that can receive a portion of the purchase fee:

 - Protocol (Token Mill)
 - Creator
 - Staking
 - Referral

 Token Mill charges a fixed platform fee of 20%.
-The creator has full flexibility in distributing the remaining 80% as desired.
+If there is a referrer, they receive half of this fee (10%).
+The remaining 80% is allocated according to the creator's preference, which can be split between the creator and staking.

 ### Staking

 Creators can choose to implement staking for their token, enabling fees to be distributed to stakers.
+Fees are streamed continuously and stakers can claim fees in real time.
+There is no lock up or vesting of staked tokens.
+However, locked tokens can also be staked.

-### Referrals
+### Referral Program

-Creators have the option to include a referral program, allowing users to refer friends and earn a share of the fees from their trades.
+Creators have the option to include a referral program, allowing users to refer friends and earn a share of the fees from their trades ad infinitum.

-Users without a referrer will have this portion of the fee disributed to the beneficiaries.

-### Example

-Creator sets the fees to:
-- Protocol 20%
-- Creator 20%
-- Staking 40%
-- Referral 20%

-If a user buys a token without a referrer, then the fee becomes protocol 25%, creator 25% and staking 50%.
+Referrals apply to all markets and referrers get half of the platform fee (10%).